 Embracing phonetic patterns and utilizing morphology are just two of angles for creating a distinct brand name.
 There are many more, from high-level wordplay to manipulating individual letters.

 A lot goes into a name and the branding experts at Addison Whitney can help you discover which tools work best for you.
-We’ve been in the business of creating unique names for 27 years, and we can help you discover that one perfect word that takes your idea from just another word to a fully-fledged brand.
+We’ve been in the business of creating unique names for 27 years, and we can develop you a brand naming strategy that helps you discover that one perfect word to takes your idea from just another word to a fully-fledged brand.